daviedow/yellowcake/content/pages/components.md

   #### **Single Origin Micro Lot**
 section1: >-
-  Our partner Ana Milena Ortega is a wonderful woman who is passionate about coffee, when she speaks you can see the knowledge & love for the land and her plantation pouring out.
+  Our partners Ana Milena and Patricia  are  wonderful women who are passionate about coffee and the 5th generation of coffee farmers.

-  She longs to share the exquisitely delicate high altitude coffee (1,900 meters above sea level) with the world.
-Her micro-farm located in a nature reserve fed by the Campo Alegrito river that flows down from the snowy peaks in Santa Rosa de Cabal, Colombia.
+  They longs to share the exquisitely delicate high altitude coffee (1,900 meters above sea level) with the world.
+Her micro-farm located in a nature reserve in Colombia.

   The coffee is washed in the mountain waters from an advanced ecological system, and after its honey and washing residues go into purification tanks before the land receives them back as a nurishing compost.